andybalaam/articles-choose-the-right-level/choose-the-right-level.md

 2. run the important parts of the code (not mock them out).
 3. easily interpret test failures.

-You can tell when tests are at the right level when:
+You can tell tests are at the right level when:

 * No test feels pointless - each test verifies some real part of the spec.
 * There are no gaps where the really interesting stuff happens but can't